 - Proceed to the Encoding Area and wait for your number to be called.
 What to expect: checking & encoding of data, taking of thumb marks, digital signature and passport photo.
 Make sure you wear a decent attire.
 And you are done! :-) You can claim your new passport after 2 months.

-The embassy is conducting a survey on the quality of their services.
+On the day of my application, the embassy was conducting a survey on the quality of their services.
 At the cashier, I was given a questionnaire to answer and I gave the embassy an ‘excellent’ mark.
-I hope I won’t disappoint myself.
+I hope I won’t disappoint myself. :-)

 If you live far from Seoul, going back to the embassy to claim your new passport can be a problem especially if you are working.
 Then, you can avail of the delivery service.
 Just complete the courier form upon application for passport renewal and your new passport will be delivered to your doorstep.
 Payment is collected upon delivery.